Step‑by‑Step Guide: How to Flush Your Water Heater for Maximum Efficiency

 - Open up a hot water tap in the home so that the pressure can be reduced when you start draining the tank.

-- Attach a hose to the drain valve to drain the water into a safe place.
+- Attach a hose to the drain valve to drain hot water heater contents into a safe place.

 - Open the drain valve to drain the tank.
 Mind the hot water.